 I was listening to the last album the band recorded before the split ‘Beetroot’, it still stands up.

 JP: It’s funny because a lot of people I talk too really dig it but maybe that style should have been more of a solo thing.
 I think I just wanted to do something completely different, ‘Desert Drought’ still sounds amazing, it was ahead of its time.
-Unfortunately it represents for some of the band a time where we were kind of starting to get at each other and the band was beginning to split on Beetroot’s call.
-Personally I think there is some songs we could still do such as ‘Giving it all Away’, ‘Desert Drought’ and a few others.
+Unfortunately, it represents for some of the band a time where we were kind of starting to get at each other and the band was beginning to split on Beetroot’s call.
+Personally, I think there are some songs we could still do such as ‘Giving it all Away’, ‘Desert Drought’ and a few others.
 I would love to record them in the way we are now because I think there are some astounding songs on there that we have let slip.
 We don’t really champion that era among ourselves because it was the beginning of the end.

 K: I also think that it was the wrong type of production for it and we all agree on that, we went down a wacky route that maybe we shouldn’t have taken.

 JP: We are kind of loosening up to a lot of things; we are in the studio now recording a new album in a completely different way to how we normally did it.
-In the past we used to go into the studio with songs fully finished with lyrics.
+In the past, we used to go into the studio with songs fully finished with lyrics.
 We are going in now with a looser creative mindset with a more open mind.
 I might have some ideas and put them down and Keith will work on a rhythm with a producer and the beats and the drops in the beat can be just as defining to the dynamics of the song as the melody and the chords, where in the past we would have played straight through it all.
 We are going at things with a bit more of a free mindset.

 K: I think we are making it more interesting for ourselves as well, the way we are doing it is, in for a few days then out on the road and then back in for a few days setting up from scratch again, whereas the way we have always done it in the past we have everything already set up and ready to go.

 JP: Because we are being open minded and a little less protective of the songs we are accomplishing some very good vibes.
 We have about 8 or 9 really good backing track songs, in a weird way I am quite intrigued and excited by what is going to come out because there’s that slight uncertainty of the way we are putting them down.
-I haven’t said “Here are 12 songs they are finished this is how they are going to be and this is what we are going to do.”
+I haven’t said, “Here are 12 songs they are finished this is how they are going to be and this is what we are going to do.”
 We are coming up with really good songs; I think we are coming up with something special; I don’t want to start blowing my own trumpet.

 I have already heard ‘Baby Blue Eyes’, it’s a really good song.

 Yeah, and I’m going to redo that again, just because I have got a little idea for it, but it’s a great song.
 That was the start of the album, me and Skin went into the studio for about 2 days and we nailed that track.
 Then we thought it would be great if we could get an album worth of songs like that.
-Cast will have done a new album and we never seen it coming, we never seen any of this coming this time last year, we had a tour in December booked and that was it.
+Cast will have done a new album and we have never seen it coming, we have never seen any of this coming this time last year, we had a tour in December booked and that was it.
 And now we have got 8 tracks down.

 Is John Leckie producing this one?